jchip/nix-clap/README.md

 - Flexible handling of options and commands that can take variadic params.
 - A simple and straightforward JSON interface for specifying options and commands.
 - Very informative result that tells you where each option came from.
-- Greedy mode for command arguments with -# flag to consume additional arguments.
+- Greedy mode for command arguments with -# flag to consume additional unknown arguments.
-  (Note: '-#' is a command-line flag, not a shell comment.
-Only '#' by itself starts a comment in shell scripts.)
 - [Webpack] friendly - allows bundling your cli into a single JS file with webpack.

 # Examples